 TRINITY Job Opportunities

-We are not currently recruiting new team members.
+We are recruiting for a new team member!

 If you enjoy making music then there are a range of opportunities to get involved.
 Our SATB choir sings every week at the 10am service, rehearsing every Friday from 7 - 8:30pm.
 Contact Stella Hull to get involved.